discordjs/guide/guide/sapphire/first-command.md

 };
 ```

-Don't let this scare you; it's straightforward.
+An overview of what's defined in the constructor:

-- `context` is an object that contains some file metadata required by the `Command` and `Piece` (which `Command` extends) require in order to function.
+- `context`: an object that contains file metadata required by the `Piece` class (which `Command` extends) in order to function.
-- `name` is, by default, the name of the file without the extension, e.g. `ping.js` becomes `ping`, so we don't need to define it.
+- `name`: by default, the name of the file without the extension, i.e. `ping.js` becomes `ping`, so there's no need to define it.
-- `aliases` are other ways users can call the command.
+- `aliases`: other ways users can call the command.
 You can have as many as you want!
-- `description` is the help text displayed when somebody uses a help command.
+- `description`: the text displayed when the help command is used.

-There are many more properties you can use.
-The upcoming sections will explain those.
+There are many other properties available, explained in upcoming sections.

 ## Creating the `run` method